mozilla/version-control-tools/docs/mozreview.rst

 Known Issues and Limitations
 ============================

-Please see the `open bugs for MozReview <http://mzl.la/1sHkGHM>`_.
-Some notables include:
+Please see the `open bugs for MozReview <https://bugzilla.mozilla.org/buglist.cgi?resolution=---&product=MozReview&limit=0>`_.

 Planned Features
 ================

 There are many features that we know people want and need.
-Many items are tracked in the `open bugs list <http://mzl.la/1sHkGHM>`_.
+Many items are tracked in the `open bugs list <https://bugzilla.mozilla.org/buglist.cgi?resolution=---&product=MozReview&limit=0>`_.
 In addition, some high-level features that we want to build:

 * Git support.
 We only support Mercurial right now because it is the canonical version control tool for Firefox and because it is easier to